openmedlab/DeblurringMIM/README.md

 Our initial paper is presented in [Deblurring Masked Autoencoder is Better Recipe for Ultrasound Image Recognition]().

 Compared with the initial version which propose a novel deblurring MAE for ultrasound image recognition, this repository is an extension which has the following enhancements:
-- We extend the deblurring pretraining from only MAE to two MIM-based approaches ([MAE](https://openaccess.thecvf.com/content/CVPR2022/papers/He_Masked_Autoencoders_Are_Scalable_Vision_Learners_CVPR_2022_paper.pdf) and [ConvMAE](https://arxiv.org/pdf/2205.03892.pdf) ).
+- We extended the deblurring idea from only MAE to two MIM-based approaches ([MAE](https://openaccess.thecvf.com/content/CVPR2022/papers/He_Masked_Autoencoders_Are_Scalable_Vision_Learners_CVPR_2022_paper.pdf) and [ConvMAE](https://arxiv.org/pdf/2205.03892.pdf) ).
-- We increase the number of thyroid ultrasound images for pretraining from 10,675 to 280,000.
+- We increased the number of thyroid ultrasound images for pretraining from 10,675 to 280,000.
-- We extend the downstram task from only classification to classification and segmentation.
+- We extended the downstram task from only classification to classification and segmentation.

-*The corresponding extended paper was still working in progress, and we will release it soon.*
+*The corresponding extended paper is still working in progress, we will release it soon.*

 ### Method